 The International Space Station undoubtedly puts its inhabitants farther away from our beloved Earth than most would ever feel comfortable with — 240 miles above our surface, to be exact.
 But it’s slated for retirement in 2028, and the new proposed mission, dubbed the Deep Space Gateway, will work more like a home away from home…away from home.
 It will orbit the moon a quarter of a million miles from Earth, which is a thousand times further away than the ISS.

 From that far away, instead of seeing the lights of our looming cities like astronauts in the ISS do now, inhabitants of the DSG would see only a thumbs-width planet from afar.
 Additionally, the DSG’s proposed distance away from Earth comes with a unique set of challenges humanity hasn’t faced before, even in the realm of space travel.
 It’s bound to have psychological effects on passengers due to loneliness and isolation.
 It’s also a more dangerous mission, as it would take much longer for help to arrive if something went wrong.

 So why do it?
 Different people have different theories, but many believe that it’s an attempt to prepare ourselves to reach deep space and the red planet.
-We’ll be able to gain experience from the cis-lunar space near the moon for missions that push farther into the solar system, eventually to Mars.
+We’ve always been inspired by space exploration.
+We’ll be able to gain experience from the cis-lunar space near the moon for missions that push farther into the solar system, eventually going to Mars.
 Many people believe we’ll be ready to send people to Mars within the next 15 years.